-Digital scrapbooking is AWESOME because, with a few changes to the previous design, I can change the perspective of the layout.
-I can switch out the journaling so it features Louise’s viewpoint.
-And voila!
-New page design, very little effort.
+Creating family history scrapbooks is AWESOME because, with a few changes to the previous design, I can change the layout's perspective.
+I can switch out the journaling, so it features a different ancestor's viewpoint.

 Credits: background – A Narrative (Scrap Girls); tab, ribbon – Hello, Aunty; flowers – Spa Holiday; VFW pin – Devon Lee; button – Mother May I

 That is not some random element in a scrapbook designer’s collection.
 That was a piece of my grandmother’s memorabilia collection.